 But the WSJ published an article about parking lots several years ago.
-The writer opened with the story of Dave, who earned the right to park his midnight-blue Porsche 911 right next to the entrance.
+They began with the story of Dave, who earned the right to park his midnight-blue Porsche 911 right next to the entrance.
 He is Number One in sales.
-Now we readers are making an emotional connection to Dave, even though we’ve never met him.

-Why did we connect?
-Word pictures!
-Dave, Porsche, blue, sales.
-We even learn the model number of Dave’s Porsche.
+Readers connected with word pictures: Dave, Porsche, blue, sales — even the model number of Dave’s Porsche.

 Your Secret Weapon Against Dull Content: The Backstory

-We’re also getting a sense of Dave’s backstory.
-Readers of this feature will often be familiar with what it takes to get ahead in sales: long nights, difficult conversations, fickle clients and tons of rejections.
+Readers of this feature will often be familiar with what it takes to get ahead in sales: long nights, difficult conversations, fickle clients, and tons of rejections.
 They’ll understand (and maybe wince at) the games big companies play.

 So just a few words will give them a sense of Dave’s back story.

-Even the Porsche provides an important detail.
+The Porsche adds an important detail.
 People who own Porsches have a special relationship with their cars.
 A personal trainer at my gym owned a motorcycle and a lovingly restored Porsche.
 They were parts of his identity.

-All too often, business owners create content from 30,000 feet instead of getting into the trenches.
-They look at the parking lots instead of the blue Porsches and their drivers.
-As a result, they’re telling – not showing – and readers just don’t get involved.
+It’s tempting to create content from 30,000 feet instead of getting into the trenches.
+That’s when we look at the parking lots instead of the blue Porsches and conclude, “No story here!”

 Behind every client is a backstory waiting to be told.

 Let’s say you’re a money coach who specializes in women who are recently divorced and feeling alone.
-You can summarize some client backstories into these “pull questions:”
+You listen to their backstories and create pull questions like these:

 “Are you ready to take charge of your finances (so you save for luxury vacations and maybe a new home)?”